lifetechguard/ca_on_yubikey/README.md

 ln -s 1000.pem certs/intermediate_cert.pem
 ```
-### 3. Upload certyficate to yubikey
+### 3. Upload certificate to yubikey
-After step 2 you should have your signed certyficate in `/dev/shm/certs/1000.pem`.
+After step 2 you should have your signed certificate in `/dev/shm/certs/1000.pem`.
 Please open pivman and upload your signed cert to slot 9c.
-Additionally save it in keepass.
+Additionally save it in KeePass.

 -----